Nihlus/Crystite/docs/nitty-gritty.md

 Fortunately, Microsoft has provided a number of [resources][3] that help developers analyze and identify [compatibility issues][4] with their programs.

-In the case of NeosVR and FrooxEngine, Frooxius has fortunately not used many Windows-specific APIs, and in the cases where they are used, they're typically guarded with a platform check beforehand.
+In the case of Resonite and FrooxEngine, Frooxius has fortunately not used many Windows-specific APIs, and in the cases where they are used, they're typically guarded with a platform check beforehand.
 This is great, because even if the method is missing from the runtime, it won't actually raise an error until you